-But the rain has to go somewhere, and piping it away isn’t a viable long-term solution.
+The rain has to go somewhere, and piping it away isn’t a viable long-term solution.
 Heavy rain quickly overwhelms even the best network of storm drains and stormwater outfalls.
-Development in urban areas can cover as much as ninety percent of the land with pavement.
-As our cities grow, it’s essential that we incorporate other solutions to protect against catastrophic flooding and to eliminate pollution.
+Development in urban areas can cover as much as 99% of the land with pavement.
+As our cities grow, it is essential that we incorporate green solutions to protect against catastrophic urban flooding and prevent pollution.